 GATE Exam – Counselling and Seat Allotment process

-Common Offer Acceptance (COAP) is a common admission platform stated in 2017 by all the IITs to offer admissions to aspiring candidates.
+The GATE Common Offer Acceptance (GATE COAP) is a common admission platform stated in 2017 by all the IITs to offer admissions to aspiring candidates.
 COAP will be used as the portal for the IIT aspirants to accept or withdraw their admissions during the counselling and seat allotment process.
-Though the candidates will be required to apply individually for the IIT admissions, they can still get to know about the admission offered on this portal.
-Also, candidates will be able to reject and accept the admissions through COAP portal only.
+Though the candidates will be required to apply individually for IIT admissions, they can still get to know about the admission offered on this portal.
+Also, candidates will be able to reject and accept the admissions through COAP portal only.Β

 Centralized Counselling for M.Tech, M.Arch, and M.Plan admissions (CCMT) is conducted for admissions into NITs, IIEST Shibpur, and some IIITs and GFTIs.
-Through CCMT portal, candidates will be able to fill in their preferred institutes and courses.
+Through the GATE CCMT portal, candidates will be able to fill in their preferred institutes and courses.Β

 The counselling and seat allotment process will be concluded after the document verification round.
 The candidates will be required to present the following documents –

-- Class X (high school) board certificate as date of birth proof
+2. Class 10 (high school) board certificate as date of birth proof

-- Original category certificate for candidates belonging to SC/ ST/ OB categories, if applicable
+7. Original category certificate for candidates belonging to SC/ST/OB categories, if applicable

 GATE Exam – FAQs

 Every year, any one of the seven IITs and IISc jointly conduct the GATE exam.
-In the year 2022, IIT Kharagpur will be responsible for conducting the GATE exam.
+In 2023, IIT Kanpur will be responsible for conducting the GATE exam.

 Candidates willing to apply for the GATE exam must have qualified their bachelors’ degree, integrated degree, or diploma in the concerned specification from any recognized institute or university.
 It must be noted that no passing percentage has been specified by the concerned authorities.